Are you planning a trip to Kentucky and are looking for the best things to do in Lexington KY? This guide has you covered!

 A strong woman she was to have to endure as much tragedy and controversy as she did.
 Today, her family home is open to the public to keep her memory alive and to educate those who are unaware of her story.

 Tickets are $15 for adults, $6 for youths ages 6-17, and free for children 5 years old and younger.
-Please take into account that the tour is self-guided and is for one hour.
+The tour is self-guided and takes about an hour, or you can join a guided tour on Monday, Wednesday, or Friday.
+Note that the museum is closed for the winter to walk-in visitors from December 1, 2023 to March 14, 2024.

 Address: 578 W Main St, Lexington, KY 40507